itzthem3ji/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# ALX Pointers, Arrays and Strings Directory Continued...
+# The ALX Projects: Pointers, Arrays and Strings Part III.

+#### Areas Covered
+* What are pointers to pointers and how to use them
+* What are multidimensional arrays and how to use them
+* What are the most common C standard library functions to manipulate strings